iamtheblackunicorn/vcheck/README.markdown

 ## NOTE :scroll:

-- *VCheck :ribbons: :rocket:* by Alexander Abraham :black_heart: a.k.a. *"The Black Unicorn" :unicorn:*
+- *VCheck :ribbon: :rocket:* by Alexander Abraham :black_heart: a.k.a. *"The Black Unicorn" :unicorn:*
 - Licensed under the MIT license.